marxanweb/marxan-server/README.md

 ![marxan-server architecture](https://github.com/marxanweb/marxan-client/raw/master/architecture_client.png)

 ## Installation
-The following instructions describe how to install on Ubuntu 18.04 LTS.
+The following instructions describe how to install marxan-server on Ubuntu 18.04 LTS.
 For Windows, see [here](https://github.com/marxanweb/general/releases)

 ### Clone the repo:
 In the folder where you want to install marxan-server, type the following: